veracode/Veracode-Community-Projects/README.md

 - [Veracode Promote Named Sandbox](https://github.com/cadonuno/Veracode-Promote-Named-Sandbox) ([cadonuno](https://github.com/cadonuno/)) - This will promote the latest scan of a named sandbox.

-- [Veracode Sandbox Mitigated Unique Findings](https://github.com/ctcampbell/veracode-sandbox-mitigated-unique-findings) ([Ctcampbell](https://github.com/ctcampbell)) - This script will pull all open findings across all sandboxes for all applications and calculate which mitigated (proposed, accepted, or rejected) findings only exist in a single sandbox, and therefore may be deleted when the sandbox is deleted.

 - [Veracode Scan Counts](https://github.com/tjarrettveracode/veracode-scan-counts) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - Identify Veracode application profiles with one or more static scans in an incomplete state.

 - [Veracode Workspace Auto Create](https://github.com/tjarrettveracode/veracode-workspace-auto-create) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Uses the Veracode Agent Based Scan API and other Veracode REST APIs to automatically create a workspace for application profiles in a Veracode organization.